Why Does My Aircon Leak Only When It Rains?

 3. Rainwater Near Electrical Points

 When rainwater enters through a wall penetration or tracks along the pipe sleeve, it does not always take the most visible path.
 It can run inside the trunking, along the wiring conduit, or between the wall lining and the structure before becoming visible.
-The aircon isolator switch, terminal block inside the indoor unit, and the PCB wiring harness are all potential interception points — and any of them represents a serious shock and fire risk if water contacts live terminals under load.
+The aircon isolator switch, the terminal block inside the indoor unit, and the PCB wiring harness are all potential interception points.
+Any of them is a serious shock and fire risk if water contacts live terminals under load.

 - Water appears near switches, isolator, or wiring points.